HarrisonStrand/template-monster-arcade-feature/README.md

 ## Known Bugs

-## Upcoming Edits
+  - resizing for mobile with BOB

-- level progression clean up for platform jumper
+  - tone.js background sounds merge with arcade main page
-- level design detail for platform jumper
+  - bugs with route navigation without refreshing the DOM

 ## Support and Contact Details

-If any further errors or bugs occur with installation, please email me, <harrisonstrand@gmail.com>.
+If any further errors or bugs occur with installation, please email us at, <harrisonstrand@gmail.com> or <gman9mm@live.com>

 ## Technologies Used